Trans-Alaska Pipeline System: Incidents

 The pipeline was built to withstand earthquakes, forest fires, and other natural disasters.
 The 2002 Denali earthquake occurred along a fault line that passed directly underneath the pipeline.
 The slider supports in that particular 1,900-foot section of the pipeline, right over the fault line, were designed to accommodate the ground slipping 20 feet horizontally and 5 vertically.
 In this 7.9 magnitude earthquake, the ground shifted 14 feet horizontally and 2.5 vertically.
 The pipeline did not break, but some slider supports were damaged, and the pipeline shut down for more than 66 hours as a precaution.
 In 2004, wildfires overran portions of the pipeline, but it was not damaged and did not shut down.

 In May 2010, as much as several thousands of barrels were spilled from a pump station near Fort Greely during a scheduled shutdown.
 A relief valve control circuit failed during a test of the fire control system, and oil poured into a tank and overflowed onto a secondary containment area.

 A leak was discovered on January 8, 2011, in the basement of the booster pump at Pump Station 1.
 For more than 80 hours, pipeline flow was reduced to 5 percent of normal.
 An oil collection system was put in place, and full flow resumed until the pipeline was again shut down while a bypass was installed to avoid the leaking section.

-Heavy rains in Alaska resulting from climate change have brought flooding uncomfortably close to the pipeline in recent years.
+Heavy rains in Alaska have brought flooding uncomfortably close to the pipeline in recent years.
 In May 2019, the Dietrich River flooded north of Coldfoot, eroding 25–50 feet of riverbank, necessitating emergency work that left only an 80-foot buffer between the river and the pipeline.
 A few months later, in August, the Sagavanirktok River flooded, eroding 100 feet of river bank, and leaving only a 30-foot buffer between the river and the pipeline.
 The Lowe River also flooded near the pipeline in March 2019, and again in June 2020.
 Although Alyeska appears to be responding by stockpiling construction and emergency response materials, and has installed ground chillers beneath a stretch of pipeline 57 miles northwest of Fairbanks, comprehensive information on plans for addressing pipeline breaks in "high consequence areas" is not readily available.

-Future
+In 2021, the pipeline was damaged due to thawing permafrost for the first time.
+Permafrost, which is ground that has been frozen for more than two years, is essential to the integrity of the pipeline.
+About 57 miles northwest of Fairbanks, thawing permafrost caused slope creep, which in turn caused the supports of the pipeline to twist and bend.
+Alyeska Corporation had to petition the Alaska Department of Natural Resources to conduct emergency defensive work to keep the permafrost stable.